 Train from London to Zurich

-The first part of this journey involves the Eurostar speeding under the English Channel, always a train treat.
-You’ll board at London St Pancras International and head for the city of lights (Paris) or for Brussels.
+The first part of the train journey from London to Zurich involves the Eurostar speeding under the Channel Tunnel, always a train treat.
+You’ll board at London St Pancras International and head for the City of Lights (Paris) or for Brussels.
 The Eurostar from London to Paris is a two-hour journey, and London to Brussels is a similarly speedy trip.

 If you opt for the Brussels route, your Eurostar train will call at Brussels Midi, which is very convenient as this is also where your train to Zurich will depart from, with a journey time of approximately seven hours on a TGV Lyria or Deutsche Bahn train.
 Both are high-speed models that offer a comfy perch from which to enjoy your rapid journey through Europe.